MirelaGTulbure/gaec-lab/content/publication/2018-12-01-Zenodo-Tulbure-Broich/index.md

 publication: "Dataset - Zenodo"
 publication_short: ""

-abstract: The animations provided here are part of the following publication - Tulbure, M.G. and M. Broich (2018).
-Spatiotemporal patterns and effects of climate and land use on surface water extent dynamics in a dryland region with three decades of Landsat satellite data.
-Science of the Total Environment. https://www.sciencedirect.com/science/article/pii/S0048969718347466
+abstract:

 Please refer to the above mentioned publication for a description of the data and interpretation of the patterns.
 The animations are based on statistically validated surface water and flooding extent dynamics data derived from seasonally continous Landsat TM/ETM+ and random forest models from 1986 to 2011 over Australia's Murray-Darling Basin.
 The overall accuracy was over 99% and producer's accuracy for water 87% +/- 3%.

-The method is described in the following publication - Tulbure, M.G., M. Broich, S.V.
-Stehman, A. Kommareddy.
-(2016).
-Surface water extent dynamics from three decades of seasonally continuous Landsat time series at subcontinental scale in a semi-arid region.
-Remote Sensing of Environment.
-178: 142-157 and available here: https://www.sciencedirect.com/science/article/pii/S0034425716300621

 # Summary.
 An optional shortened abstract.
 summary: